andrewpham/Phoenix-Engine/README.md

 Real-time physically based renderin'.

 ### Features
-Variance shadow mapping with Gaussian filtering using a ping-pong FBO or compute shaders, percentage-closer soft shadows and reflective shadow maps using Poisson disk sampling, cascaded shadow mapping, screen space reflections using deferred shading and ray marching, physically based rendering with image-based lighting and a spherical harmonics probe, hair and skin rendering, tiled deferred shading using compute shaders, and indirect illumination using voxel cone tracing.
+Variance shadow mapping with Gaussian filtering using a ping-pong FBO or compute shaders, percentage-closer soft shadows and reflective shadow maps using Poisson disk sampling, cascaded shadow mapping, screen space reflections using deferred shading and ray marching, physically based rendering with image-based lighting and a spherical harmonics probe, hair and skin rendering, volumetric lighting, tiled deferred shading using compute shaders, and indirect illumination using voxel cone tracing.

 Mesh loading using Assimp.
 Texture loading using nothings' stb library.